intermine/im-docs/docs/support/upgrade.rst

 Migrate Mine webapp to New directory structure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* Run this script to copy your mine over to the new directory system.
+* Run this script to move your mine over to the new directory system.
 * The migration scripts are located in the `intermine-scripts <https://github.com/intermine/intermine-scripts/blob/master/gradle-migration/mine/migrateMine.sh>`_ repository.

 .. code-block:: sh